 One main advantage of the HASS.io installation is the integrated add-on store to install compatible applications.
 In our case also want to install Mosquitto MQTT boroker, InfluxDB and Grafana but we have to create a new docker container for each of this applications.

-Install Mosquitto via Docker
+How to Install Mosquitto via Docker on Rasperry Pi

 To receive MQTT data in Home Assistant we have to install an MQTT broker.
 In this tutorial I use the most frequently used MQTT broker Mosquitto.
 To find the Docker image of Mosquitto, we search for the application on the Docker Hub website.